Cray-HPE/docs-csm/upgrade/Upgrade_Only_CSM.md

 Check and update firmware if not already at the correct versions.
 Make sure the latest version of the HPE Cray EX HPC Firmware Pack (HFP) has been installed.
-Follow the procedures for updating firmware with the Firmware Actions Service (FAS) document [Update Firmware with FAS](../operations/firmware/Update_Firmware_with_FAS.md).
+Follow the procedures for updating firmware with the Firmware Action Service (FAS) document [Update Firmware with FAS](../operations/firmware/Update_Firmware_with_FAS.md).

 ## 5. Upgrade complete